The 80/20 Rule

 One way you can identify what is important from what isn’t, is something called the 80/20 rule or the Pareto Principle.

 Note: Not all activities that are important and worth spending time on, produce big visible results.
-For example; caring for a newborn or an elderly parent.
-This is just one way to judge the value of tasks you do…
+For example; caring for a newborn, picking up garbage along the beach or volunteering in an aged care home.
+The 80/20 rule is just one way to judge the value of tasks you do.

 What is the Pareto Principle?

-For example; 20% of the cleaning tasks you do at home, results in 80% of what makes your home look clean.
+20% of the cleaning tasks you do at home, result in 80% improvement in how your home looks.
+Think cleaning the floors!

 How To Apply The 80/20 Rule To Goal Setting

-In terms of your own personal goals, this means that 20% of the effort you will invest, will produce 80% of the results you are after.
+In terms of your own personal goals, this means that 20% of the effort you will invest, may produce 80% of the results you are after.

 So I suggest take a look at your goal list and ask yourself…